-William Butler Yeats, poet, playwright and Irish nationalist was born in Sandymount, County Dublin on July 13th 1865.
-His father, John, was a portrait painter and non- practising barrister.
+William Butler Yeats, poet, playwright and Irish nationalist was born in Sandymount, County Dublin on July 13th, 1865.
+His father, John, was a portrait painter and non- practicing barrister.
 The family were Anglo Irish and descended from a linen merchant, Jervis Yeats, who had served in the army of King William of Orange.
 Yeats mother Susan Mary Pollexfen, was a member of a wealthy Anglo Irish family of County Sligo.
 Their money came from Shipping and Milling.

 Shortly after his birth, the Yeats children were removed from Sandymount to the Pollexfen home at Merville in Sligo.
 Here they spent their childhood under the care of their maternal Grandparents.
-In Sligo the young William grew up in a time of great change for Irish society and in particular for the Protestant Anglo Irish Ascendency who had until now, controlled Ireland.
+In Sligo, the young William grew up in a time of great change for Irish society and in particular for the Protestant Anglo Irish Ascendency who had until now, controlled Ireland.

 First poetry of W.B.
 Yeats

 In 1867, John took his wife and five children to live in England but, unable to make much of a living he was obliged to return to Dublin in 1880.
-Here William was to meet many of Dublin’s literary class at his father’s studio, and also to produce his first poetry and an essay on the Ulster Scottish poet Sir Samuel Ferguson.
+Here William was to meet many of Dublin’s literary class at his father’s studio and also to produce his first poetry and an essay on the Ulster Scottish poet Sir Samuel Ferguson.
 Yeats poetry at this time was heavily influenced by Shelly and the works of the 16th century English poet Edmund Spenser.
 As his work developed, Yeats began to draw his influence, more and more, from the Irish folklore and myths of his beloved county Sligo.